 The Conference Board is a global, independent business membership and research association working in the public interest.
 Our mission is unique: To provide the world's leading organizations with the practical knowledge they need to improve their performance and better serve society.
 The Conference Board is a non-advocacy, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States. www.conference-board.org

-Nielsen Holdings N.V.
-(NYSE: NLSN) is a global information and measurement company with leading market positions in marketing and consumer information, television and other media measurement, online intelligence, mobile measurement, trade shows and related properties.
-Nielsen has a presence in approximately 100 countries, with headquarters in New York, USA and Diemen, the Netherlands.
-For more information, visit www.nielsen.com.
+The Nielsen Company (NYSE: NLSN) is a global information and measurement company with leading market positions in marketing and consumer information, television and other media measurement, online intelligence, mobile measurement, trade shows and related assets.
+The company has a presence in approximately 100 countries, with headquarters in New York, USA.
+For more information on The Nielsen Company, visit www.nielsen.com.

 SOURCE The Conference Board